susam/pcface/README.md

 the glyph.
 The integers `0x00` and `0x00` at the beginning means that the top two rows of the glyph are blank.
-Then `0xfc` (binary `1111100`) means that the first 6 pixels of the third row are plotted with the font colour and the last two pixels are left blank.
+Then `0xfc` (binary `1111100`) means that the first 6 pixels of the third row are plotted with the font's foreground colour and the last two pixels are left blank.
 In this manner, 16 rows of pixels must be plotted.

 Here is an example Python code that reads these bitmaps and plots the glyph on standard output using a dot (`.`) for every `0` bit and the